UniMath/agda-unimath/src/finite-group-theory/delooping-sign-homomorphism.lagda.md

----
-title: Deloopings of the sign homomorphism
+#  Deloopings of the sign homomorphism
----

 ```agda
 {-# OPTIONS --lossy-unification #-}